springer13/tcl/README.md

     cd pythonAPI
     python setup.py install

-At that point you can import the tcl module in your python scripts and call the tcl.tensorMult() function (see ./pythonAPI/benchmark/ for examples).
+At this point you can import the tcl module in your python scripts and call the tcl.tensorMult() function (see ./benchmark/python/ for furhter examples).

 Keep in mind that TCL is a multi-threaded and performance critical library.
 Thus, it is of great importance that you follow the following steps before you